0xDeve/appdev2017/README.md

 	This is a open source project.
 No coppyright and licensing

 6. Contact information for the distributor or programmer:
-	Name: 	Nguyen The Anh
+	Name:	Tran Thanh Long
-	Phone:  +358 469 518 740
+	Phone:  +358 469 513 657
-	Email:  e1601118@edu.vamk.fi
+	Email:  e1601113@edu.vamk.fi or thanhlong130298@gmail.com

 7. Credit and acknowledgement:
-	This project is made by following the instruction of Doctor Gao Chao, supervisor of Application Development course, VAMK.
+	This project is made by following the instruction of Dr.Gao Chao, supervisor of Application Development course, VAMK.
 # test